LiamGallagher737/bevy_mod_gizmos/README.md

 # License

 This project is licensed under the [MIT license](https://github.com/LiamGallagher737/bevy_gizmos/blob/main/LICENSE).
-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in bevy_gizmos by you, shall be licensed as MIT, without any additional terms or conditions.
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in bevy_mod_gizmos by you, shall be licensed as MIT, without any additional terms or conditions.